INTP and INFP Relationships: Compatibility, Love, and Friendship

 • They will both enjoy intellectual conversations and will appreciate the other person’s point of view.

-• If they embrace their differences, each personality could learn a lot from the other.
+• If they embrace their differences, each personality could learn much from the other.

 What might cause INTPs and INFPs to have problems?